Dynamic Range Majority Data Structures: Dynamic Arrays

 \item $\textsc{Query}(i,j)$: Let $|A[i..j]|_c$ denote the number of occurrences of colour $c$ in the range $A[i..j]$.
 Report the set of colours $M$ such that for each $c \in M$, $|A[i..j]|_c > \alpha |j - i + 1|$.
 As before, we refer to a colour $c \in M$ as an \emph{$\alpha$-majority} in the range $A[i..j]$, and the query as a \emph{range $\alpha$-majority query}.

 \end{itemize}

-The dynamic array problem boils down to the well-studied problem of maintaining an injective order preserving mapping from the positions in $A$ into a larger set of integer keys $P$ \cite{Dietz1987,Nekrich2007}.
-We apply the \emph{dynamic reduction to extended rank space} technique of Nekrich~\cite{Nekrich2007}, leading to the following theorem.
-Details can be found in the Appendix~\ref{app:dyn-array}.
+The dynamic array problem boils down to the well-studied problem of maintaining an injective order preserving mapping from the positions in $A$ into a larger set of integer keys $\PointSet$ \cite{Nekrich2007}.
+We next prove the following theorem: